Main Street Programs

-Throughout the nation, communities are using the Main Street approach to revitalize their traditional commercial districts, whether they have officially designated Main Street programs or simply incorporate Main Street into existing economic development, historic preservation, city management, or urban and community planning programs.
+Throughout the nation, communities are using the Main Street approach to revitalize and stregnthen their traditional commercial districts, whether they have officially designated Main Street programs or simply incorporate Main Street into existing economic development, historic preservation, city management, or urban and community planning programs.
 Whatever form a preservation-based revitalization initiative takes, the national network of coordinating and local Main Street programs provides action and support on all levels.

 The National Movement

 The success of the Main Street movement during the past 30 years lies in its wide network on three levels:

 - State, regional, and citywide coordinating programs that oversee local Main Street organizations; and

 - The National Main Street Center, which has guided the movement nationally.

 All of these organizations work together to create preservation-based commercial district revitalization.
 They support each other and the movement, creating a system to share information and successes, network professionally, pursue training opportunities, and promote the Main Street approach to revitalize downtowns and neighborhood commercial districts.